One dead after fire breaks out at Trump Tower apartment

 Breaking News Emails

-President Donald Trump, First Lady Melania and son Barron were in Washington, D.C., a spokesperson said.
+President Donald Trump, first lady Melania and their son, Barron, were in Washington, D.C., a spokesperson said.

-The Fire Department of New York commissioner earlier said that firefighters found the occupant of an apartment on the 50th floor and he was transported to a hospital in critical condition.
+The Fire Department of New York commissioner earlier said that firefighters found the occupant of an apartment on the 50th floor and he was transported to a hospital and was in critical condition.

-"The apartment was virtually entirely on fire" when firefighters arrived after an automatic alarm shortly after 5:30 p.m., Fire Department of New York Commissioner Daniel A. Nigro.
+"The apartment was virtually entirely on fire" when firefighters arrived after an automatic alarm shortly after 5:30 p.m., Fire Department of New York Commissioner Daniel A. Nigro said.
 Firefighters "pushed in, heroically," and found the occupant, he said.

-The person who died was not immediately identified.
-The New York Police Department said he was 67 years old and was pronounced dead after being transported to a hospital.
+The New York Police Department identified the victim as Todd Brassner, 67.
 A medical examiner will determine the cause of death.

 Breaking News Emails

-Trump said on Twitter that the fire was extinguished, and thanked firefighters.

-The FDNY said in a tweet that it was on the scene of a three-alarm fire.
-First Lady Melania Trump and Barron Trump were in Washington, D.C., a spokesperson said.
+The FDNY said in a tweet that it was on the scene of a four-alarm fire.

-Trump's son, Eric, on Twitter thanked the fire department and said the fire at a residential apartment was extinguished.
-President Trump said on Twitter that the fire was out and was "very confined," adding "well built building."
+Trump's son, Eric, thanked the fire department in a tweet and said the fire was extinguished.
+President Trump on Twitter thanked firefighters and said the fire was "very confined," adding "well built building."

 Around 200 firefighters and EMS members responded to the scene, Nigro said.
 A cause of the fire has not been determined, he said.